0x-r4bbit/pascalprecht.github.io/_posts/2014-07-21-polymer-vs-x-tag-here-is-the-difference.md

 </polymer-element>
 ```

-We'll go into technical details in a minute, I just want to make clear that this code snippet already uses HTML Templates, ShadowDOM and Custom Elements technologies.
+We'll go into technical details in a minute, I just want to make clear that this code snippet already uses HTML Templates, Shadow DOM and Custom Elements technologies.
 The element is registered as Custom Element behind the scenes.
-Its template is defined using HTML Template and it gets later injected into the elements ShadowDOM once instantiated.
+Its template is defined using HTML Template and it gets later injected into the elements Shadow DOM once instantiated.
 Finally, it can be imported using HTML Imports like this:

 ```html
 <link rel="import" href="path/to/foo-element.html">
 ```

 I think you get the idea.
 All of these technologies are actually independent and Polymer pushes you into a direction on how to use these together, based on best practices.

 So what about X-Tag?
 X-Tag has a little different approach than Polymer.
 Here's what its website says: